-We can define self control, or "self-discipline" as controlling our impulses so that we're able to meet our own goals.
-Specifically, when we exercise self-discipline,
+We can define self control, or "self-discipline" as controlling our impulses so that we're able to meet our own larger goals.
+Specifically, when we exercise

 self-discipline, we're usually giving up something we want, in pursuit of something we want more.

-So every time your child chooses to shift gears from what she wants to do, to follow your lead, she practices regulating her impulses.
-She's
+So every time your child chooses to shift gears from what she WANTS to do, to follow YOUR lead, she's practicing regulating her impulses.
+She's building

 self-discipline muscle.
 Or, actually, neural pathways.
 But like muscle, these neural pathways get stronger with use, so you can think of it as building